WillEhrendreich/nvimconfig/README.md

+VimSharp -

+Neovim that plays nice with dotnet.

 This is my personal nvim config files.

 Heavily borrowed and adapted from Astronvim, but I wanted the whole config in one place, or at least moreso.